psr7-sessions/storageless/docs/limitations.md

 #### Sessions cannot be invalidated

-There is no way to (securely) manually invalidate a session just via StorageLessSession.
+There is no way to (securely) manually invalidate a session just via PSR7Session.

-By default, StorageLessSession does not assign any identifier to sessions, nor identifies sessions at all: it just verifies the session signature to validate the author of its contents.
+By default, PSR7Session does not assign any identifier to sessions, nor identifies sessions at all: it just verifies the session signature to validate the author of its contents.